metent/uair/README.md

 - `format`: specifies the format in which text is printed each second
 - `autostart`: boolean value (true or false) which dictates whether the session automatically starts.

 If a property of a session in the array is unspecified, the default value specified in the `defaults` section is used instead.
-If the property is not mentioned in the default section too, then the propert is sourced from a list of hard-coded defaults.
+If the property is not mentioned in the default section too, then the property is sourced from a list of hard-coded defaults.

 ### Integration with polybar